Track transaction-specific conversion values

 The way transaction-specific values are passed to the event snippet varies depending on the server technology you use to render your web pages.
 Consult with your web development team to understand how to best integrate the event snippet with your site so that it can capture dynamic conversion values.

-Google's security standards are strict.
-Google Ads only collects data on apps where you have configured tracking.
+Google has strict security standards.
+Google Ads only collects data on sites and apps where you have configured tracking.

-Ensure you're providing users with clear and comprehensive information about the data you collect on your apps, and getting consent for that collection where legally required.
+Ensure that you provide users with clear and comprehensive information about the data you collect on your sites, apps, and other properties.
+Make sure that you also get consent for that collection where required by law or any applicable Google policies governing user consent, including Google’s EU User Consent Policy.

 Was this helpful?